-Parents face many estate planning choices, and each one must be carefully designed to consider their loved one's individual needs, while complying with legal requirements.

-Talk to an attorney with a concentration in estate planning and special needs planning.
+Parents face many estate-planning choices, and each solution must be carefully designed to consider their adult child's individual needs, while complying with legal requirements.
+Talk to an attorney with a concentration in estate- and special needs-planning.
 It's the only way to gain the peace of mind that comes with knowing you've provided for your loved one's future.

-"As parents to a child with special needs, preparing for the big What if something happens to us?' is just as important as providing our child with the appropriate medical attention and therapy he needs, as well as daily love and support.
-One cannot risk the chance of leaving things to the unknown." - Jeff and Lisa Krivak
+for the big 'What if something happens to us?' is propriate medical attention and therapy he needs, he chance of leaving things to the unknown."